danielbayerlein/middleman-google-analytics/README.md

 ```

 Then, in your layout, after your footer, call `google_analytics_tag` and
 include the results in the page.
-For example, in HAML:
+For example, in Haml:

 ```haml
 = google_analytics_tag